Fliplet/fliplet-cli/docs/UI-guidelines-interface.md

 }
 ```

-If you want to use a input field without a label, all you need to do is to remove the label `<div>` and your markup should look like this:
+If you want to use an input field without a label, all you need to do is remove the label `<div>` and your markup should look like this:

 ```html
 <div class="form-group clearfix">